Logs in the Render Dashboard

 When you identify a log line of interest, mouse over it and click View in context to jump to its original location:

-If you have a team account, the explorer also displays HTTP request logs for your web services.
+If you have a Professional workspace or higher, the explorer also displays HTTP request logs for your web services.

 Separately, you can view logs for any recent deploy or one-off job.

-Render does not emit logs for static sites or Redis instances.
+Render does not emit logs for static sites.

 Log filters